yasen-yankov/ios-docs/DataSource/binding-with-ui.md

 this.dataSource.ValueKey = "Value";
 ```

-In most scenarios this is not enough because the cell appearance should be customized.
-In this case you can mplement the <code>initCell</code> block from <code>TKDataSourceTableViewSettings</code> class:
+In the majority of the scenarios you will also need to customize the cells.
+In this case you can implement the <code>initCell</code> block from <code>TKDataSourceTableViewSettings</code> class:

 ```Objective-C
 [self.dataSource.settings.tableView initCell:^(UITableView *tableView, NSIndexPath *indexPath, UITableViewCell *cell, id item) {